youmi-zym/youmi-zym.github.io/_posts/2018-01-21-Reprojection_losses_geometry_computer_vision.md

  - **Ego-motion**: learning depth and ego motion with reprojection loss now out performs traditional methods like ORB-SLAM over short sequences under constrained settings ([Zhou et al. 2017](https://people.eecs.berkeley.edu/~tinghuiz/projects/SfMLearner/)) and ([Li et al. 2017](https://arxiv.org/pdf/1709.06841.pdf)).
  - **Multi-View Stereo**: projection losses can also be used in a supervised setting to learn structure from motion, for example [DeMoN](http://openaccess.thecvf.com/content_cvpr_2017/papers/Ummenhofer_DeMoN_Depth_and_CVPR_2017_paper.pdf) and [SfM-Net](https://arxiv.org/abs/1704.07804).
  - **3D Shape Estimation**: projection geometry also aids learning 3D shape from images in [this work from Jitendra Malik's group](https://arxiv.org/pdf/1704.06254.pdf).

-Deep learning excels at these applications for a few reasons.
-Firstly, it is able to learn higher order features which reason over shapes and objects with larger context than point-based classical methods.
-Secondly, it is very efficient for inference to simply run a forward pass of a convolutional neural network which approximates an exact geometric function.

 In this blog post I'd like to highlight the importance of epipolar geometry and how we can use it to learn representations of geometry with deep learning.